 - In a big pot, warm oil on medium-low heat.
 Stir in the onion and garlic until the onion starts to appear translucent, about 5 minutes.

 - Add the chickpeas, tomatoes, and water.
 Stir and increase the heat to medium.
 Bring the mixture to a gentle simmer.

 - Cover the pot and let the dish cook until the chickpeas are soft and tender, for about 25 minutes.

-- Turn off the heat and add the lemon or lime juice.
-Add the fresh cilantro and stir.
+- Turn off the heat and stir in the lemon juice and chopped cilantro.
+Adjust seasoning, if needed, and serve.